janihur/bal-game-of-life/README.md

 Versions A (`version-a?.bal`) are bare implementations and versions B (`version-b?.bal`) have features creeped in.

+Note that there is no checks that the combination of the command line arguments or the values of the arguments are sensible.

 These are my first implementations of this game ever.

 Used Ballerina version: